Freetown Travel Guide

 Freetown © David Hond

 Freetown, the capital and largest city in Sierra Leone, earned its name when it was founded in 1792 as a colony for freed slaves.
-Starting with a population of around 500, thousands of former slaves immigrated there during the early 19th century.
-The British took control of the town in 1808, and used it as a naval base until the country's independence in 1961.
+The city, although a commercial centre, offers visitors a base from which to explore.

 Freetown doesn't get many tourists, so infrastructure is underdeveloped for foreign travellers; however, there are some wonderful attractions to visit, and often visitors will have the place to themselves.
 Historical Freetown can be discovered at the Sierra Leone Museum, the National Rail Museum, the Cape Sierra Leone Lighthouse, and the colonial stilt houses at Hill Station.